nemethviktor/HLWebScraper.Net/readme.md

 ## Known Issues

 - "Ticker" extraction works on the basis of getting whatever's in the last parentheses of the header.
 This is because HL website doesn't appear to store this info separately.
-In some rare cases (espc w/ Trusts) this can yield odd results. (e.g. [here](https://www.hl.co.uk/shares/shares-search-results/b/baillie-gifford-us-growth-trust-ord) we'd pick up "USA", which is wrong.)
+In some rare cases (espc w/ Trusts) this can yield odd results. e.g.:
+    - [here](https://www.hl.co.uk/shares/shares-search-results/b/baillie-gifford-us-growth-trust-ord) we'd pick up "USA", which I'm not sure about, whereas
+    - [this one](https://www.hl.co.uk/shares/shares-search-results/a/argentina-1-bds-090729-usd1) gets entirely discarded because there's no ticker.
 - The "Sector" classification can occasionally mislabel securities as ETFs particularly when their name contains the word "Fund" or "Income".
 HL doesn't actually have an ETF-flag so the code attempts to decipher what's what.
 This works around 98% of the cases.

 ## When reporting bugs please specify